Polirecyliente/SGConocimiento/Math/Algebra_basics__Prealgebra__OpenStax/Ch01_Whole_numbers.md

 ## Subtraction (Sustracción)
 [Ch01_S03](../../../Libros/Mathematics/Algebra_basics__Prealgebra__OpenStax.pdf#page=48)

 Subtraction is the operation of subtracting a number from another.
+Subtraction means starting at the end of the first number, and then moving in the opposite direction the amount of units being subtracted by the second number.
 [Subtraction code](Programs/Ch01/S03_01_Subtraction.py)

 (Operador resta)